glycoinfo/GlycanFormatConverter/README.md

 ## Overview
 GlycanFormatConverter behaves as a library for implementing glycan text conversion functions.

-If you would to convert any glycan text format at local, please refer to GlycanFormatConverter-cli.
+If you would to convert any glycan text format at stand-alone, please refer to GlycanFormatConverter-cli.
 * https://github.com/glycoinfo/GlycanFormatConverter-cli

 GlycanFormatConverter is also available as an API.